rob42/freeboard-server/README.txt

 This is the main freeboard server, which runs in java on the Raspberry Pi.
 The arduino based ArduIMU and FreeboardPLC connect to this via a (powered) USB hub.
 Using a decent powered hub is important - see the Raspberry Pi site.

+This has been developed in Eclipse Juno, with maven3 and zk plugins (among others)

 This is only just uploaded, so expect some pain getting it all setup/building/etc. Email me for help.

+**NOTE** NOTE: This project uses nrjavaserial-3.8.4.jar from http://code.google.com/p/nrjavaserial/downloads/ not rxtx.jar.
+Since the last maven version is 3.7.5, you will need to manually add it to the local maven respoitory!!

 Hardware:
 	Raspberry Pi (Model B, 256 Mb RAM) - currently using soft-fp image (for sun java)